jcolag/CommonCalendar/README.md

     25 26 27 28 29 30
     31 32 33

+__Note__:  Due to the library parsing the command-line, negative years can be requested, but without a space:

+    ./target/ccal -y-500

+With a space, since the year number is optional, the library treats it like another argument, triggering an error.

 There's room for expansion, but that should handle most requirements, given the premise.

 ## Concept